pscally1005/pscally1005.github.io/_posts/breakfast/2023-05-24-pbj-muffin.markdown

 - jelly
 - mini
 - jumbo
+- banana bread
+- peanut butter
+- nut butter
+- natural nut butter
+- almond butter
+- sunflower seed butter
+- sunflower butter
 Description: Blueberry muffins are a classic quick grab and go breakfast for a reason, but they're traditionally loaded with added sugars.
 These ones however are much healthier than the classic though, packing fiber with oat flour, and avoiding tons of added sugars and unhealthy fats.
 Check out my <a href="banana-bread">Breakfast Banana Bread</a> and my <a href="double-chocolate-banana-bread">Double Chocolate Banana Bread</a> for similar recipes
 Instructions:
-- To a large bowl, mash the bananas.
-Add in the other wet ingredients (maple syrup, applesauce, yogurt, and egg)<br><br>

-- In a separate bowl, whisk together the dry ingredients (oat flour, cornstarch, PB2, and baking soda)<br><br>
+- In a large bowl, whisk together the dry ingredients (quick oats, cornstarch, powdered peanut butter, and baking soda)<br><br>

+- In a separate medium bowl, mash the banana.
+Add the rest of the wet ingredients - yogurt, <a href="/recipes/natural-peanut-butter">nut butter</a>, applesauce, egg, and maple syrup (or honey).
+Any kind of nut butter, like peanut or almond, will work.
+For a nut free version, use sunflower seed butter<br><br>

-- Add the dry ingredients to the wet ones and mix until just combined.
+- Pour the wet ingredients to the dry, and mix until just combined with a silicone spatula.
 Fold in the blueberries<br><br>

 - Grease a muffin pan with spray and spoon in the batter<br><br>

-- Bake for ~24 minutes at 350F (muffins should be about 205F and toothpick will come out clean).<br><br>
+- Bake for about 22-24 minutes (uncovered) at 350F, until the muffins have an internal temperature of about 190F and toothpick comes out almost clean<br><br>

-- Optionally, brush tops of muffins with 1 tbsp (14 g) melted butter.
-Let cool in pan for 10 minutes then transfer to a wire rack or plate to cool
+- Optionally, brush tops of muffins with 1 tbsp (14 g) melted unsalted butter.
+Let cool totally in the pan before removing from the pan with a butter knife
 ---